Morvanmc/First-Django-Project/README.md

 ## Description

-This project was developed followed the Django's Tutorial.
+This project was developed following the Django's Tutorial.
 Polls is a Django app to conduct Web-based polls.
 For each question, visitors can choose between a fixed number of answers.

 ## More Informations